andrew01332/skill-github-pages/index.md

+!---
+title: Welcome to my blog hello all and welcome!
 ---
-title: Welcome to my blog!
+<body>welcome to my assigment 2 blog</body>
----